InfuseAI/ArtiVC/docs/content/en/usage/expose.md

 weight: 20
 ---

-ArtiVC repository can be exposed as a http endpoint.
-In S3, we can just make the bucket and give the data consumer the http endpiont of the repository.
+ArtiVC repository can be exposed as an HTTP endpoint.
+In S3, we can just make the bucket and give the data consumer the HTTP endpoint of the repository.
 In this way, we can download data through CDN or other reverse proxies.

 1. [Make your S3 bucket public](https://aws.amazon.com/premiumsupport/knowledge-center/read-access-objects-s3-bucket/?nc1=h_ls)
 1. Copy the public URL of your repository.
 For example